Gennady Padalka: Expedition 31/32

 In May 2012 Padalka returned to the ISS for a third time.
 He served as a flight engineer as part of Expedition 31 before graduating to command Expedition 32.

 He launched to the ISS aboard Soyuz TMA-04M on 15 May 2012, along with fellow crew members Sergei Revin and Joseph Acaba and arrived at the space station on 17 May at 4:36 UTC.
 He, along with Revin and Acaba, returned to Earth on 17 September 2012.

 Expedition 43/44

 Padalka returned to the ISS aboard Soyuz TMA-16M during Expedition 43 and Expedition 44, along with Mikhail Korniyenko and Scott Kelly.
 He landed on Soyuz TMA-16M on 12 September 2015.
-Padalka set the record for most time in space of anyone in history.
+Padalka set the record for most time in space of anyone in history that stayed until Oleg Kononenko broke this record on February 4, 2024 at 07:30:08 UTC and is currently at 2nd position.

 Retirement

 In April 2017, it was announced that Padalka had filed his resignation from the Roscosmos cosmonaut corps.
 Padalka himself explained his decision by the fact that he has only a small chance to join any space mission in the near future.
 "I had to resign.
 I am tired of doing nothing.
-There are no prospects that I will fly [to the International Space Station (ISS)," he told TASS, explaining his decision.
+There are no prospects that I will fly [to the International Space Station (ISS)]," he told TASS, explaining his decision.